error404-sp/50DaysOfJs/README.md

 * The remainder of the number can be fetched and the number can be divided by 10 to remove the the digit in loop till number becomes 0
 * A simple approach to reverse a number could also be to convert it in to a string and then reverse it

+## Day 4
+### Write a function which can convert the time input given in 12 hours format to 24 hours format
+* The check for 'AM' and 'PM' can be verified using endsWith String method
+* An extra 0 would be needed if the hours have single digit